LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

 result of the operation is calculated and then stored back in the variable specified as the left-hand parameter.

+.. tabularcolumns:: |l|l|L|

 .. _math-assignment-operators:

-.. tabularcolumns:: |l|l|L|

-.. table:: Table: Mathematical Assignment Operators
+.. table:: Arithmetical Assignment Operators

    ======== =============== ====================================================
    Operator Name            Description